Tetanus

 C. tetani is commonly found in soil, saliva, dust, and manure.
 The bacteria generally enter through a break in the skin, such as a cut or puncture wound caused by a contaminated object.
 They produce toxins that interfere with normal muscle contractions.
 Diagnosis is based on the presenting signs and symptoms.
 The disease does not spread between people.

 Tetanus can be prevented by immunization with the tetanus vaccine.
 In those who have a significant wound and have had fewer than three doses of the vaccine, both vaccination and tetanus immune globulin are recommended.
 The wound should be cleaned, and any dead tissue should be removed.
 In those who are infected, tetanus immune globulin, or, if unavailable, intravenous immunoglobulin (IVIG) is used.
 Muscle relaxants may be used to control spasms.
 Mechanical ventilation may be required if a person's breathing is affected.

-Tetanus occurs in all parts of the world, but is most frequent in hot and wet climates where the soil has a high organic content.
+Tetanus occurs in all parts of the world but is most frequent in hot and wet climates where the soil has a high organic content.
 In 2015, there were about 209,000 infections and about 59,000 deaths globally.
 This is down from 356,000 deaths in 1990.
-In the US, there are about 30 cases per year, almost all of which have not been vaccinated.
+In the US, there are about 30 cases per year, almost all of which were in people who had not been vaccinated.
 An early description of the disease was made by Hippocrates in the 5th century BC.
 The cause of the disease was determined in 1884 by Antonio Carle and Giorgio Rattone at the University of Turin, and a vaccine was developed in 1924.

 Signs and symptoms

 Tetanus often begins with mild spasms in the jaw muscles—also known as lockjaw.
 Similar spasms can also be a feature of trismus.
 The spasms can also affect the facial muscles, resulting in an appearance called risus sardonicus.
 Chest, neck, back, abdominal muscles, and buttocks may be affected.
 Back muscle spasms often cause arching, called opisthotonus.
 Sometimes, the spasms affect muscles utilized during inhalation and exhalation, which can lead to breathing problems.

 Prolonged muscular action causes sudden, powerful, and painful contractions of muscle groups, called tetany.
 These episodes can cause fractures and muscle tears.
-Other symptoms include: fever, headache, restlessness, irritability, feeding difficulties, breathing problems, burning sensation during urination, urinary retention, and loss of stool control.
+Other symptoms include fever, headache, restlessness, irritability, feeding difficulties, breathing problems, burning sensation during urination, urinary retention, and loss of stool control.

 Even with treatment, about 10% of people who contract tetanus die.
 The mortality rate is higher in unvaccinated individuals, and in people over 60 years of age.

 Incubation period

-The incubation period of tetanus may be up to several months, but is usually about ten days.
+The incubation period of tetanus may be up to several months but is usually about ten days.
 In general, the farther the injury site is from the central nervous system, the longer the incubation period.
-However, shorter incubation periods will have more severe symptoms.
+Shorter incubation periods will have more severe symptoms.
 In trismus nascentium (i.e. neonatal tetanus), symptoms usually appear from 4 to 14 days after birth, averaging about 7 days.
 On the basis of clinical findings, four different forms of tetanus have been described.